Jamie Masada

-Jamie Masada (جمی ماسادا; born in Iran) is an American businessman and comedian.
+Jamie Masada (جمی ماسادا; born in Pahlavi Iran) is a Persian American businessman and comedian.
 He is the founder of the Laugh Factory, a chain of comedy clubs in several states.

 Early years

 Masada is a Persian Jewish immigrant from Iran who had arrived in America as a teenager.
 Despite the fact that he was living in a garage and barely spoke English, he combined Persian and Hebrew and soon was working with professional comedians like Richard Pryor, Jay Leno, David Letterman and Redd Foxx.

 Career

 Laugh Factory

 In 1979, Masada used a loan from Neal Israel to open the Laugh Factory on Sunset Boulevard.
 While other comedy club owners in Los Angeles were not paying the comedians, his goal was to create a venue where comedians could perform and earn money by "splitting the door".

 The Laugh Factory Presents

 The Laugh Factory Presents is an online stand-up comedy series, which Masada created for up-and-coming comedians to spread their material to a wider audience via YouTube and Amazon.com.
 Masada's plan is to film comedians' shows on the Laugh Factory stage and allow them to keep 80% of the profits made from the specials.
 With the help of Laugh Factory New Media, Masada produced two The Laugh Factory Presents specials, The Laugh Factory Presents Tim Gaither Live from Las Vegas and The Laugh Factory Presents Raj Sharma Live from Las Vegas.